-Mrs Hadgill was formerly a Managing Director at BlackRock and Head of the UK Product Specialist Group and prior to this, a UK Equity Fund Manager at Schroder Investment Management Limited.
-She is a non-executive director and Chair of the Investment Committee of PG Mutual, a non-executive director of Henderson Diversified Income Trust plc, and a non-executive director of Chelverton UK Dividend Trust plc and its wholly owned subsidiary, SDV 2025 ZDP plc.
+Mrs Hadgill was formerly a Managing Director at BlackRock and Head of the UK Product Specialist Group and prior to this, a UK Equity Fund Manager and Director at Schroder Investment Management Limited.
+She is a non-executive Director and Chair of the Investment Committee of PG Mutual and a non-executive Director of Chelverton UK Dividend Trust plc and its wholly owned subsidiary, SDV 2025 ZDP plc.

-All of the directors are members of the Audit Committee and the Management Engagement Committee.
+All of the Directors are members of the Audit Committee and the Management Engagement Committee.